sebastiankalciov/GHITA/README.md

 # GHITA

+---
-GHITA (Guided Helper for Intelligent Thesis Assistance) is a smart thesis writing assistant
+ GHITA (Guided Helper for Intelligent Thesis Assistance) is a smart assistant for writing the Bachelor's Thesis.